xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Neural Networks.md

 Since the chain rule computes the gradient of each intermediate variable and parameter ([partial derivatives](../Calculus/Partial%20derivatives.md)), it will also output the [gradients](Gradient.md) $\LARGE\frac{\partial\mathcal{L}}{\partial \mathbf{W}^1}$ and $\LARGE\frac{\partial\mathcal{L}}{\partial \mathbf{W}^2}$, which is exactly what we need.

-We have this fucking graph and every node is an operation.
+We have this fucking graph and every node is an operation/nested function.

 ![](../z_images/Pasted%20image%2020230619195457.png)